-Performance Bond Definition
+Payment and Performance Bonds Definition

-As a practical matter, Miller Act performance bonds are for the benefit of the Agency.
+Performance Bond Definition: As a practical matter, Miller Act performance bonds are for the benefit of the Agency.
 Prime contractors that do not perform under the terms and conditions of the contract can find themselves dealing with the surety.

 - Miller Act by its terms only gives subcontractors the right to sue on the surety bond posted by the prime contractor.